The Ultimate Guide to 25+ Spectacular Desert Flowers & Their Unique Adaptations

 Pachypodium namaquanum is a sought-after popular succulent of the Apocynaceae family.
-It is a large succulent from Northern Cape and southern Namibia.
+These Namib desert flowers are large succulents from Northern Cape and southern Namibia.
 Elephant trucks are also called "halfmens" because they appear half Tree and half-human.

-Hoodia cactus is a flowering plant of the family Apocynaceae.
+The Hoodia cactus is a flowering plant of the family Apocynaceae.
 It has been called one of the 21st century’s wonder plants.
-Hoodia gordonii shares many similarities with the cactus, but it does not belong to the cactus family.
+Hoodia gordonii shares many similarities with the cactus but does not belong to the cactus family.
 Instead, the Hoodia cactus belongs to the milkweed family.

 Hymenoxys lemmonii is a perennial herb of the Asterceae family.
 The plant can grow to a height of 15-20 inches.
 The plants of the genus Hymenoxys contain sesquiterpene lactone hymenoxon, which is toxic to sheep.

 Delphinium bicolor is a perennial plant of the Buttercup (Ranunculaceae) family.
 The stems of the Little Larkspur have a height of 4-24 inches.
 The Little Larkspur plants can absorb toxic substances, like herbicides, pesticides, and pollutants.